JoeSubbi/3D-Renderer-for-4D-Objects/Planning & Progress/time-log.md

  - *2 hours* further attempts at implementing rotors - the shape does change, but very very weirdly

 ## Week 6

+## 25 Oct 2021

+ - *1.5 hours* Creating a new unity project for final program
+   - Create a 3D and 2D shader side by side
+ - *2 hours* Create a separate 2D shader and overlay it on the UI

+## 26 Oct 2021

+ - *2 hours* Implement a script to control the cross section/object position
+ - *1 hours* Creating a scalable UI
+ - *2 hours* Create a 2 Layer transparency effect for the plane cross section

+## 27 Oct 2021

+ - *1 hour* tidy up the UI and add a UI slider to control the object position
+ - *0.5 hours* add other shapes and control them a slider